Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Numerical results

 Having explained our motivations for applying FEM to the study of the LB spectrum on simplicial manifolds, here we show it in action on CDT, where we obtain results that significantly differ from analogous ones obtained by using the dual graph method.
 In particular, for the sake of comparison, we considered the large-scale dimension of spatial slices in $C_{dS}$ phase and the critical index of the $C_b$-$C_{dS}$ transition along the line $k_0=0.75$, which were already investigated in~\cite{lbrunning} using dual graph methods.

 Both of these results involve the spectral analysis of spatial slice submanifolds, for which the thermodynamic limit is assumed to coincide with the behavior at large spatial volume $V_S$: the underlying assumption is that the overall volume fixing, if large enough (in all of our simulations $V_{S,tot}=80k$), does not significantly affect the features of spatial slices.
 This assumption should be verified by checking the stability of the results under the increase of the total spatial volume, a computationally demanding operation that we postpone to future works, our main aim now being to show the potential of these methods.
-Furthermore, since the computational cost of computing even the low part of the FEM spectrum increases rapidly for increasing the refinement level, we need to resort to an extrapolation at infinite refinement level, as we discuss next.
+Furthermore, since computational costs for even the low part of the FEM spectrum grow rapidly when the refinement level increases, we need to resort to an extrapolation at infinite refinement level, as we discuss next.\\